readthedocs/ethicalads.io/content/pages/learning-hub/advertiser-guide.md

 Our [SaaS product example](#saas-product) example shows a good combination of this approach, but it's worth trying more focused variations as well.

+## Measuring conversions

+Rather than using pixels or beacons which are frequently blocked by ad or tracker blockers, we recommend adding UTM or other parameters to your landing page links.
+This keeps your measurements simple and lets you easily compare the actual conversions you're seeing from us against any other network where your ads are running.
+We are confident in our performance and think you'll see the results speak for themselves.

+Our advertiser platform will measure all performance metrics before a user clicks-through to your landing page like the number of impressions and click-through rate your ads receive.

 ## Optimizing conversions

 Having developers click on your ad is only half the battle.